Azymite

 The table of oblation at an Eastern Orthodox church prepared for the Divine Liturgy, with a piece of leavened bread visible on the left, the center of the Azymite controversy.

-Azymite (from Ancient Greek ázymos, unleavened bread) is a term of reproach used by the Eastern Orthodox Church since the eleventh century against the Latin Church, who, together with the Armenians and the Maronites, celebrate the Eucharist with unleavened bread.
-Some Latin controversialists have responded by assailing the Greeks as "Fermentarians" and "Prozymites".
+Azymite (from Ancient Greek ázymos, "unleavened bread") is a term of reproach used by the Eastern Orthodox Church since the 11th century against the Latin Church, which together with the Armenians and Maronites celebrates the Eucharist with unleavened bread.
+Some Latin controversialists responded by assailing the Greeks as Fermentarians and Prozymites.

-The canon law of the Latin Church, the largest particular church of the Catholic Church, mandates the use of unleavened bread for the Host, and unleavened wafers for the communion of the faithful.
+The canon law of the Latin Church, the largest particular church of the Catholic Church, mandates the use of unleavened bread for the Host, and unleavened wafers for communion.
 On the other hand, most Eastern churches explicitly forbid the use of unleavened bread (Greek: azymos artos) for the Eucharist.
-Eastern Christians associate unleavened bread with the Old Testament and allow only for bread with yeast, as a symbol of the resurrection of Christ (since yeast is the agent that gives rise to bread).
-Indeed, this usage figures as one of the three points of contention that traditionally accounted as causes (along with the issues of Petrine supremacy and the Filioque in the Niceno-Constantinopolitan Creed) of the Great Schism of 1054 between Eastern and Western churches.
+They associate unleavened bread with the Old Testament and allow only for bread with yeast, as a symbol of the resurrection of Christ (since yeast is the agent that makes leavened bread rise).
+This controversy is one of three points of contention (along with Petrine supremacy and the Filioque) traditionally accounted as causes of the Great Schism.